Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 8. It’s important to determine where the issue occurs.
 Are notifications missing from the SwitchBot App's notifications (left figure), or are they not showing up as push notifications on your phone (right figure)?
 Understanding this helps us diagnose the issue better.

 ![Image](https://support.switch-bot.com/hc/article_attachments/27102484038039)

-9. If the above does not solve the problem, please log in to the SwitchBot App → Profile → Feedback and contact us.
-Our technical team will investigate.